OpenBB-finance/OpenBB/website/content/sdk/guides/intros/stocks/stocks-screener.md

 |  4 | AMZN     |   92.42 |  -0.0163 | 65245723 |  9.3352e+11  | 85.26 |     55.08 |  3.28 |  1.86 |  6.85 | 15.91 |  N/A    |        0.549 |       0.8239 |        0.676  |        0.26   | 0.281           |
 ...continued

-Combined, the five DataFrames provide an outline of who they are, which segment of they market they belong to, and how they are currently trading.
+Combined, the five DataFrames provide an outline of who they are, which segment of the market they belong to, and how they are currently trading.

 ### Unconventional Applications